 Solana is fast, cheap and more scalable in terms of handling huge transactions than Ethereum (Though with some ups and downs but seems been stabilized and gradually gotten better than before).
 That’s like comparing 65,000TPS (Solana) to 30 TPS (Ethereum) based on their transaction processing capabilities without even factoring in smart contracts processing which is usually more computationally demanding and slower to process – it is clear Solana has the win over Ethereum in that regard.

 Thus, it is a no-brainer that more Ethereum developers will start flocking to test out Solana and this is the main reason I put this guide together to be the starting point for such Eth developers.

 I understand based on experience with developers that things can always break or get difficult to figure out, especially for beginners.

-That is why you can join Discord below to get support when you get stuck.
+That is why you can join Discord below to get support if get stuck.

-Join dProgrammingUniversity Discord Server – I have created a dedicated channel #Solana (under the BLOCKCHAINS category) to offer support to my Solana developer content readers like this guide.
+Join dProgrammingUniversity Discord Server – I have created a dedicated channel #Solana (under the BLOCKCHAINS category) to give support to my Solana developer content like this guide.
 So, feel free to ask questions in there if stuck with this guide.

 Follow me on Twitter

 We may hold, invest, trade or receive rewards/grants/bounty/tokens from reviewed/discussed web3 projects/affiliates (before, during or after this content was published).